alistairjohnstone/alistairjohnstone.github.io/_posts/2018-09-21-tips-for-using-javascript-in-gtm.md

 title: JavaScript tips for Google Tag Manager
 permalink: tips-for-using-javascript-in-gtm
 ---
 Knowing JavaScript can get you a long way in GTM, after all, it's essentially just a JavaScript library.
-There are two main places you can use JavaScript in GTM: Custom JavaScript Variables and Custom HTML tags.
+The two places you'll be using JavaScript are in Custom JavaScript Variables and Custom HTML tags.

 <amp-img src="/assets/images/javascript-tips.jpg" width="700" height="393" layout="responsive"></amp-img>